onerzafer/microfe/README.md

 # test coverage
 $ npm run test:cov
 ```

 ## Developing a Micro-app

-microfe address some possible problems with sme set of built-in solutions.
+microfe address some possible problems with some set of built-in solutions.
 Isolated app scope is solved by wrapping
 the apps into web components.

--  For app to app communication MicroAppStore is provided.
+-   For the app to app communication MicroAppStore is provided.
 -   To share a global set of configuration Config is provided.
--  For async dependencies AppsManager is the main app loader and provider
+-   For async dependencies, AppsManager is the main app loader and provider
-All these solutions and more is provided by microfe as globals relative to micro-apps.
+    All these solutions and more are provided by microfe as globals relative to micro-apps.
 Here these micro-app relative
     globals will be mentioned as Runtime Relative Globals.

 ## Runtime _Relative_ Global Variables

-All micro-apps under micro-fe-registry will be wrapped into some templates just be be ready for consumption.
+All micro-apps under micro-fe-registry will be wrapped into some templates just to be ready for consumption.
 Templates
 are designed to provide a unified interface for each app and also scoping.
-According to a micro-app defined variables
+According to a micro-app, defined variables
 within this scope are global variables.

 ```TypeScript
 interface MicroAppArgs {
     AppsManager: AppsManager;